-The minimum wage must cover the living expenses of the employee and his/her family members.
+Summary of Provisions under ILO Conventions The minimum wage must cover the living expenses of the employee and their family members.
 Moreover, it must relate reasonably to the general level of wages earned and the living standard of other social groups.
 Wages must be paid regularly on a daily, weekly, fortnightly or monthly basis.